reuters-graphics/bluprint_chart-module-svelte/README.md

   $ runner build
   ```

 6. The build process will bundle your chart module for others to install from GitHub.
 It will also create a GitHub docs page to preview your chart, which you can publish by updating the GitHub Pages settings on your repo in GitHub (use the `docs/` folder on the `master` branch).
+Don't forget to push to GitHub!

 ## Developing chart modules